 Ad scheduling strategy #1: testing

 Depending on the season and your category, etc, you might assume that there are certain times of the day or days of the week when more customers are shopping for and buying your products.
 One way to test these assumptions is with ad scheduling.
 One example would be to create multiple identical campaigns (same product ads, budget, bid, etc) and set those campaigns to run during equal sequential segments throughout the entire day.
 After enough activity is collected, you can analyze the results to determine if certain times or days offer enhanced ROI for your campaigns, e.g., a higher clickthrough rate or lower ACoS% in the evening vs. the morning.

-Example: 12 manual campaigns in Ignite set to run in 2-hour segments throughout the day with the same keywords, product ads and bids.
+Example: 12 manual campaigns in the Advertising Center set to run in 2-hour segments throughout the day with the same keywords, product ads and bids.

 Example: The results (CPC and impressions) from 12 manual campaigns set to run in 2-hour segments throughout the day, 7 days per week.

 Split testing is a proven way to make evidence-based decisions in your business.
 Using ad scheduling with the Advertising Center, you might create multiple versions of campaigns to test the bid amounts or product ads in order to find which campaign configuration yields the best results for your shoppers.
 You might set these ads to run during alternating hours of the day to test which variation yields the best results.